scala/docs.scala-lang/contribute/hacker-guide.md

 In our running example, since Martin is the person who submitted the string interpolation Scala Improvement Proposal and implemented this language feature for Scala 2.10.0, he might be interested in learning of new bugfixes to that feature.

 As alluded to earlier, one must also choose an appropriate mailing list.
-Typically, one would use the scala-internals mailing list, as it is devoted to discussions about the core internal design and implementation of the Scala system.
+Typically, one would use the [Scala Contributors](https://contributors.scala-lang.org/) mailing list, as it is devoted to discussions about the core internal design and implementation of the Scala system.
 However, since this issue has been discussed previously on the scala-user mailing list, in this example, we post to the [the scala-user mailing list](http://groups.google.com/group/scala-user) about our issue.

 <img src="{{ site.baseurl }}/resources/img/01-post.png" alt="Posting to scala-user" class="centerclear" />